isaac-do/Cybersecurity-Home-Lab/README.md

 # TurtugaLab
 This repo contains all documentations about my homelab!

-This repo is synced with my Obsidian notes.
+Note: This repo is synced with my Obsidian notes.

+# Table of Content
+000-Hardware
+001-Proxmox
+002-ActiveDirectory